Second Crusade: Siege of Damascus

 The crusaders decided to attack Damascus from the west, where orchards would provide them with a constant food supply.
 They arrived at Darayya on 23 July.
 The following day, the Muslims were prepared for the attack and constantly attacked the army advancing through the orchards outside Damascus.
-The defenders had sought help from Saif ad-Din Ghazi I of Mosul and Nur ad-Din of Aleppo, who personally led an attack on the crusader camp.
+The defenders had sought help from Sayf al-Din Ghazi I of Mosul and Nur ad-Din of Aleppo, who personally led an attack on the crusader camp.
 The crusaders were pushed back from the walls into the orchards, leaving them exposed to ambushes and guerrilla attacks.

 According to William of Tyre, on 27 July the crusaders decided to move to the plain on the eastern side of the city, which was less heavily fortified but had much less food and water.
 It was recorded by some that Unur had bribed the leaders to move to a less defensible position, and that Unur had promised to break off his alliance with Nur ad-Din if the crusaders went home.
-Meanwhile, Nur ad-Din and Saif ad-Din had arrived.
-With Nur ad-Din in the field it was impossible for the Crusaders to return to their better position.
+Meanwhile, Nur ad-Din and Sayf al-Din had arrived.
+With Nur ad-Din in the field it was impossible for the crusaders to return to their better position.
 The local crusader lords refused to carry on with the siege, and the three kings had no choice but to abandon the city.
 First Conrad, then the rest of the army, decided to retreat to Jerusalem on 28 July, though for their entire retreat they were followed by Turkish archers who constantly harassed them.